 - Some patients may be able to avoid some of the standard incisions, such as the horizontal one under the breast and the vertical incision from the areola to the crease of the breast.
 Your surgeon will discuss this option if he thinks you’re a good candidate.

-Once you’re ready to take the next step and book your consultation, there’s no turning back.
+Learn about breast implants and pregnancy!
+Once you’re ready to take the next step and book your plastic surgery consultation, there’s no turning back.
 The results you’ve dreamed of are within your grasp.
-Stop delaying, and schedule a Dallas breast augmentation surgery appointment with plastic surgeon Dr. Raja Mohan today.
+Stop delaying, and schedule a breast augmentation surgery appointment with board certified plastic surgeon Dr. Raja Mohan today.

 You won’t regret your decision!